Deformation principle and Andr\'e motives of projective hyperk\"ahler manifolds: Deformation principle

 The proof is given below in \ref{sec_def_proof}.
-It uses the same idea as in \cite{A1}, but in our case the variety $\XX$ is only Moishezon, so we need to blow it up to get a quasi-projective variety.
-We start by explaining these preliminary constructions.
+It uses the same idea as in \cite{A1}, but in our case the variety $\XX$ is not algebraic, so we start by explaining some preliminary constructions.